Y-digital-Asia/Y-digital-Asia-website/content/solutions/_index.en.md

 intelligent_document_processing:
   box_title: Intelligent Document Processing
   box_text: We help you to capture lasting AI value at scale.
 This takes deeply internalizing
-    the long-term competitive benefits of augmenting human decision making and processing data from many sources.
-At a massive scale and enormous speed.
+    the long-term competitive benefits of augmenting human decision making and data processing from many sources.
+At a massive scale and at lightening-fast speed.
     It will help you to increase efficiency, quality and employee satisfaction.
 And substantially reduce costs.
   link: "/solutions/intelligent-document-processing/"
 menu:
   main: